 We’ve just wrapped up summer bank holiday weekend here in London.
 The sun was shining and I kept thinking to myself what a beautiful city it is when the weather is good.
 It also got me thinking that I have now lived in this crazy city of almost 9 million people for almost a decade and the advice I would give to anyone that is thinking of moving to London – advice that I wish I had received all those years ago.

-September 2019 will mark my 8th year in the capital and it seems crazy to think that I was only meant to be here for 10 months initially.
-It has that effect.
+It seems crazy to think that I was only meant to be here for 10 months initially, but London has that effect.
 It sucks you in to the fast and furious pace of life and it can sometimes feel like you’re on a really fast roller coaster that never stops.
 But that said, over the years I have grown to love this crazy city, and whilst I do not know how many more years I will remain, I know that being here is such a character-building experience.

 It may not have the best weather and that can make it a little harder, but I suppose it is a small price to pay for living in what feels like the centre of the world.
 Here are a few things I wish I had known before I moved.
 Disclaimer: I should also add that this is not an article for you if you have already made the decision to move to London.
 It won’t provide actual information about moving abroad or shipping costs; things like bank accounts or national health, or information about company transfers, visas or living abroad in general.

 What it will provide is my personal account of things I would tell anyone on considering the move to London, if they are going back and forth in their mind as to whether it is the right city for them.
 All that said though, one day I will get round to writing a more factual piece with the info above for those who have decided to take the plunge!